jacksonisiah/cappuccino/README.md

 Set your Discord webhook in the Cloudflare Dashboard (Environment variables) for messages to be delivered to.

 Change the destination and forwarding emails in `index.js` as well as any embed changes you may want to make.

-### Deploying

 Run `wrangler publish` after configuring and authenticating with Cloudflare to start your worker.